Palm Sunday C

 • Enters the Temple, throws people out.

 • Wild horse - uncastrated, never ridden.
-Horse or donkey?
-Only Matthew says donkey.
+Colt or donkey?

 • Never ridden - typical for sacred events.